STIAANWOL/nextjs-supabase-saas-template/README.md

 ### Google Auth Setup:

-Go to [Google Cloud Resource Manager](https://console.cloud.google.com/cloud-resource-manager) and click create project.
+- Go to [Google Cloud Resource Manager](https://console.cloud.google.com/cloud-resource-manager) and click create project.
-Enter a name and create your project.
+- Enter a name and create your project.
 Then in the navigation bar go to Api and Services.
-Then click Create Credentials and choose OAuth Client ID.
+- Click Create Credentials and choose OAuth Client ID.

 If you are prompted to configure a consent screen do the following:
 Configure a consent screen if needed and choose external users.
 Enter only the mandatory fields (name and your email address).
 Next go to Create Credentials again.

-Choose web application.
+- Choose web application.
-In Authorized Javascript Origins add http://localhost:3000 (you will change this to your domain name if you go to production) In the Authorized redirect URL’s add your_public_supabase_url/auth/v1/callback.
+  In Authorized Javascript Origins add http://localhost:3000 (you will change this to your domain name if you go to production)
+  In the Authorized redirect URL’s add your_public_supabase_url/auth/v1/callback.
   You will then see your Client ID and Client Secret after you click Create.
-Go to Supabase -> Authorization -> Providers.
+- Go to Supabase -> Authorization -> Providers.
 Enter the Client ID and the Client secret and save.
   Once you've done this you will be able to go to /sign-up or /sign-in route and click on Continue with Google.
 Both will work and you should see a user table row in your Supabase user table by going to Supabase -> Table Editor -> users.

 Additional Supabase User Auth: